Here we want to answer frequently asked questions. If there are still any remaining questions, please do not hesitate to contact us!

-Our house is secured through a more then two meter high wall and our three dogs.
+Our house is secured through a more then two meter high wall, a 24/7 security guard and our two dogs.

 Like everywhere in the world you are safe if you stick to basic rules like taking a taxi when its dark rather than walking.
 Since we are living together we can teach you all Do’s and Don’ts.

 What kind of requirements do I need to participate in the projects from Viva Tanzania?

 Generally you don’t need specific previous knowledge to participate in our projects, but you should be open to new cultures and other ways of life and have at least basic English knowledge.
 If you are creative, resilient and tidy all the better!
 Should you meet certain requirements for a project, you can refer to the project descriptions.